ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ### Digital Asset Identifier

-This is the unique identifier that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.
+This is the identifier that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.

 The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.

 The mechanism used to derive the digital asset identifier is outside the scope of the current document.

+### Asset Profile Identifier

+This is the unique identifier of the asset schema or asset profile which defines the class or type of asset in question.
+The asset profile is relevant from a regulatory perspective.

+In some cases the profile identifier may be needed by the receiver gateway at the destination network in order to evaluate whether the asset is permitted to enter the destination network.

+The formal specification of asset profiles and their identification is outside the scope of this document.

 ### Transfer-Context ID: